raspberrypilearning/persuasive-data-presentation/en/step_3.md

 --- /code ---

 If you run the code above then it will output **the last line** of the CSV file as a list.
 This is because, for each line, the `info` list has been recreated.
+It hasn't been added to.

 ```
 ['29/12/2020', '6.4', '2.733333333', 'Around 94nm South of Brass\n']